-15.1 PLAY MEDIA

-This parameter determines behavior during playback.
+15.1 PLAY MEDIA This parameter determines behavior during playback.
+These are the options:

-15.1 PLAY MEDIA One (default) All Playlist Plays one clip and then stops playback All/Playlist-Plays the current clip and then continues playing the next clip on the Ki Pro Mini media or the playlist.
+One (default) All Playlist Plays one clip and then stops playback All/Playlist-Plays the current clip and then continues playing the next clip on the Ki Pro Mini media or the playlist.
 Note that with this setting, Ki Pro Mini will play all clips back regardless of format or framerate-but you may notice the video monitor reset for format/framerate changes.
-If all clips are the same format and framerate or conversion is applied to the output for clips with the same Hz, then clips play out smoothly one after another. -------------------- ---------------------------------- --
+If all clips are the same format and framerate or conversion is applied to the output for clips with the same Hz, then clips play out smoothly one after another. ---------------------------------- --

-15.2 LOOP PLAY

-This parameter turns looped playback on and off.
+15.2 LOOP PLAY This parameter turns looped playback on and off.
+These are the options:

-15.2 LOOP PLAY ON (default) Play clip(s) and then stop playback when complete Play clip(s) and then loop back and repeat playback ---------------------- ----------- ---
+OFF (default) ON Play clip(s) and then stop playback when complete Play clip(s) and then loop back and repeat playback -- --------------------- -- -- variable The name of the selected playlist appears.
+If no playlist is selected via the web UI controls, then no name appears.
+The user cannot select or create playlists from the front panel UI; these tasks are handled using the web UI. these tasks are handled using the web UI.

-15.3 PLAYLIST

-This parameter displays the name of the selected playlist.
+15.3 PLAYLIST This parameter displays the name of the selected playlist.
+These are the options: